AndreiMaikov/OM_shipping--SQL/Readme.md

 ## OM shipping process features and their implementation in the schema

-The DB was designed to suit/match/{?conform] the following characteristics of the OM shipping process:
+The DB was designed to suit the following characteristics of the OM shipping process:

 - All OM’s shipping operations are both planned and carried out by the company’s employees; the vehicles used for shipping are owned or leased by the company.
 - Shipping assignments: ...